 The only magic that’s guaranteed to be effective against a giant skeleton is a spell that requires an attack roll.
 Well, provided that you can hit its 17 AC.
 Oh, and as long as the spell doesn’t deal poison damage.

 Giant Skeleton Weaknesses

 Lack of Offensive Variety

-While the giant skeleton’s Multiattack is fantastic, it definitely is limited.
-If the giant skeleton is slowed or has their movement hindered in some other fashion they’re going to be fairly easy to kite.
-Their huge size and 10 ft. reach certainly makes this more difficult, but it’s a possibility nonetheless.
+While the giant skeleton’s Multiattack is fantastic, it is limited.
+If the giant skeleton is slowed or has its movement hindered in some other fashion they’re going to be fairly easy to kite.
+Their huge size and 10 ft. reach certainly make this more difficult, but it’s a possibility nonetheless.

 They have no real answers to ranged attacks outside from “move closer to kill them”.
 With only 30 speed it’s going to be a bit difficult to do just that if your target has any sort of room to maneuver themselves about the battlefield.